cloudify-cosmo/getcloudify.org/source/guide/3.2/reference-builtin-workflows.md

 **Workflow parameters:**

   - *node_id*: The ID of the failing node that needs healing.
-The whole compute containing (or being) this node wil    l be reinstalled.
+The whole compute containing (or being) this node will be reinstalled.

 **Workflow high-level pseudo-code:**